enso-org/enso/doc/design/runtime/runtime.md

 - A discussion of how we compensate for the magic of the cache in predictable
   performance: some portions of the caching should be _optional_ to aid in this.
 - An accounting for how strictness and laziness interact with the cache.
+- A description of how the cache interacts with layer 1, making it IO-aware.
+- An analysis of _what_ to cache, and how it can be tuned for memory (and disk) usage (e.g. caching of infinite structures).
 - This should be informed by Skip, a programming language that caches results where possible.
 -->